andreas5588/openflights_dataset/README.md

 ## Data in this model

 ### data from: https://openflights.org/data.html#airline
-The "dat"-files are from https://openflights.org/data.html This files are simple text files
+The "dat"-files are simple text files
 * airlines.dat Contais information on airlines
 * routes.dat Route file contains routes between airports on airlines spanning the globe
 * planes.dat The OpenFlights plane file contains a curated selection of 173 passenger aircraft with IATA and/or ICAO codes, covering the vast majority of flights operated today and commonly used in flight schedules and reservation systems.